ChiaraBn/CompetitiveProgramming-Unipi/Lecture_01/details.md

 ###### [Missing number](https://practice.geeksforgeeks.org/problems/missing-number-in-array/0)

-In order to find the missing element within an array, it must be compared the total sum of the elements with the sum that would come off if no element was missing.
+In order to find the missing element within an array, it must be compared the total sum of the elements with the sum that would come off if no element was missing. <br>
 The correct sum would be:

 ```